-First prepare the peppers.
-Heat a little olive oil in large frying pan, then add the onion and peppers.
+To make the peppers, heat a little olive oil in large frying pan and add the onion and peppers.
 Season with salt and pepper, add the sugar and sauté over a high heat for 4–5 minutes until soft and coloured.
 (Make sure you can hear the vegetables hissing in the pan.
 If not, the pan isn’t hot enough and you’re in danger of boiling the vegetables instead of frying them.)

 Place the cleaned-out frying pan over a high heat until hot and add a dash of oil.
 Add the chops, garlic and thyme and fry for 2–3 minutes until coloured.
 Turn and fry for a further 2–3 minutes on the other side, pushing the thyme under the chops and breaking up the garlic a little.

 Towards the end of cooking time, add 3 knobs of butter and baste the chops with it as they are cooking, to speed up the cooking process and keep the chops moist.
 (Push the fatty edge of the chops towards the back of the pan to help render the fat.)